Browsing Tag

 Greetings!

-The physical recovery from this ordeal has been long & difficult.
-Six years later, I can now stand when I shower, clean my house, drive myself & work from home although I can only handle a limited number of client appointments a week.
+The physical recovery from this ordeal has been long and difficult.
+Six years later, I can now stand when I shower, clean my house, drive myself and work from home although I can only handle a limited number of clients a week.
 My husband still does all the grocery shopping but I can run in for a few items without any trouble.
 I can run errands by myself as long as I don’t go into more than 3 different places.
 Longer shopping trips such as clothes shopping is still much easier if I’m not alone.
-I can exercise as long as I’m careful to keep it easy & brief.
+I can exercise as long as I’m careful to keep it easy and brief.
 A day of over-doing, such as a full day away from home, no longer requires days on the couch afterwards to recover from but just maybe one day.
 As you can see, I’m not exactly well yet.
 Although on most days, you wouldn’t know it to look at me.
 I’m no longer a yellow-gray color, my eyes no longer look empty.
-Half the year, I lay out in the sun as often as possible for vitamin D so my skin has color & my new diet has resulted in about a 20 pound weight loss.
+Half the year, I lay out in the sun as often as possible for vitamin D so my skin has color and my new diet has resulted in about a 20 pound weight loss.

 Live, Love & Laugh in the Light of God